Thomas Forbes Cushing: Residences

 On December 3, 1870, Cushing bought a property with frontage on Marlborough and Dartmouth Street from George Wheatland Jr. in the Back Bay neighborhood of Boston.
 He then had a residence, known as 163 Marlborough, built by architects Snell & Gregerson, who also designed the Concord Free Public Library.
 Cushing lived in the home until winter 1892 when he moved to Newport, Rhode Island, and rented the home to U.S. Representative Charles Franklin Sprague.
 He eventually sold the home to William Endicott Jr., son of William Crowninshield Endicott in 1898.

 Forbes's cottage in Newport was situated next to Frederick Vanderbilt's Rough Point cottage, and was called "New Lodge."
 His cottage was described by The New York Times as "one of the handsomest of the fashionable residences of that resort".
 After his death, his daughter used the Newport cottage with her husband.
 Cushing and his wife built their Newport residence, designed by prominent society architect George Champlin Mason Sr., in 1869.
 Following Cushing's death in 1902, New Lodge passed to his daughter.
 In 1916, she sold the estate to Frederick Lothrop Ames Jr. and his wife who remodeled the cottage in a classical revival style which they then referred to as Ames Villa.
 In 1931, Jessie Woolworth Donahue, the daughter of Frank Winfield Woolworth (founder of F. W. Woolworth Company) and mother of James Paul Donahue Jr., bought the Villa and renamed it "Rock Cliff."
-As of 2013, the home was owned by Samuel Mencoff, the founder of a Chicago private equity firm.